EBFMM/EBFMM/README.md

 ## Objective

 My objective is to showcase my cybersecurity projects and technical skills as I work towards securing a role as a SOC analyst.
 I am dedicated to strengthening my foundation in best security practices, incident response, and threat analysis.
-This portfolio reflects my commitment to continuous learning and my readiness to contribute to a Security Operations Center, where I can apply my knowledge to real-world challenges and grow as a cybersecurity professional.
+This portfolio reflects my commitment to continuous learning and my readiness to contribute and apply my knowledge to real-world challenges in order to grow as a security professional.

 ## Skills